 Quarterly Update (September 2019)

 In FY 2019 Q3 (April 1 to June 30, 2019), HOME continued to incentivize local developers to create model communities for underserved low and middle-income segments as well as incentivize banks to finance affordable housing communities and grow mortgage portfolios.
-To date, HOME partners with 3 local developers and 5 financial institutions.
+HOME partners with 3 local developers and 5 financial institutions.
 To date, HOME has leveraged USD 17.7 million of local private capital invested in exchange for USD 2.6 million incentives.